 "The fight between humanity and viruses is eternal," says Maria Neira, the Director of Public Health and Environment at the World Health Organization, in the preface of the book Viral.
 There is no doubt that viruses have infiltrated our lives and we are still learning to live with them.
 The recent appearance of the SARS-CoV-2 has shown the urgent need for novel tools in terms of pathogen detection, because despite all the previous scientific and technological advances, we were not prepared for such a pandemic.

-That's why META has teamed up in ECLIPSE, a project coordinated by the University of Bologna and other eight partners, in order to design and develop a nanobiotechnological platform that could manage the problem of cost, simplicity, reliability, and sensitivity of the pathogen detection.
+That's why META Group has joined ECLIPSE, a research initiative that will design and develop a nanobiotechnological platform aimed at improving the cost, simplicity, reliability, and sensitivity of pathogen detection.
 For this reason, ECLIPSE is expected to represent a breakthrough advancement in the fight against communicable diseases.

-The project has a duration of 42 months and has been coordinated by the University of Bologna while META is the exploitation partner.
-Other members have also joined forces: Mario Negri Institute for Pharmacological Research, Karlsruhe Institute for Technology, University of Messina, University of Milan, Personal Genomics SRL, Swiss Center for Electronics and Microtechnology (CSEM), Meta Group SRL.
+The project has a duration of 42 months and is coordinated by the University of Bologna with META Group as the exploitation partner.
+The project consortium also includes Mario Negri Institute for Pharmacological Research, Karlsruhe Institute for Technology, University of Messina, University of Milan, Personal Genomics SRL, Swiss Center for Electronics and Microtechnology (CSEM).